Nuitka/Nuitka/Developer_Manual.rst

   the case of the later, optimizations may not be able do much about it.
 Lets call these values "tristate".

-  Part of the interface is a method "getComputation" which gives the node the chance to return a tristate together with a lambda, that when executed, produces either an exception or constant value.
+  Part of the interface is a method "computeNode" which gives the node the chance to return another node instead, which may also be an exception.

-  The "getComputation" may be able to produce exceptions or constant even for non-constant inputs depending on the operation being performed.
-For every computational step it will be executed.
+  The "computeNode" may be able to produce exceptions or constants even for non-constant inputs depending on the operation being performed.
+For every expression it will be executed.

   In this sense, attribute lookup is also a computation, as its value might be computed as well.
 Most often an attribute lookup will produce a new value, which is not assigned,